ferrylauda/decoupling-java-bets/readme.md

 - Discuss alternative variants

 ### Hints
-- In Eclipse, after cloning the repository, you can import using the "Import existing Eclipse projects" option
+- In Eclipse, after cloning the repository, you can import this folder using the "Import existing Eclipse projects" option